 Testing Fees in Wisconsin

-For those wondering how much is emission testing in Wisconsin, the answer is free.
-DMV emissions testing in Wisconsin is performed free of charge at the time of the inspection.
-However, if the vehicle fails the auto emissions testing, then the driver will be responsible for the repairs to pass.
+For those wondering how much emission testing is in Wisconsin, the answer is that it is free.
+DMV emissions testing in Wisconsin is performed free of charge at the time of a vehicle inspection.
+However, if the vehicle fails the inspection, then the driver will be responsible for the repairs needed to pass the test.

 Where to Perform an Emissions Check in Wisconsin